 Roger Florkiewicz lives in the northwest Indiana and primarily flies throughout the Midwest, Upper Midwest and East Coast.
-He owns a 2011 Cessna T206H equipped with No-Hazard TKS Ice Protection, which he has been flying for over 9 years.
+He owns a 2011 Cessna T206H equipped with inadvertent TKS Ice Protection, which he has been flying for over 9 years.

 How did you get started in aviation?

 I have been flying since 1992 and got my instrument rating in 1994.
 Flying for business is my primary use of the pilot certificate, other than flying to Oshkosh every year.

 My first flight was at seven years old flying to Eagle River, Wisconsin for vacation.
 My dad got hurt at work and asked his friend Charles, who owned a Cessna 182, to take me and my older brother up to my uncle’s cabin so we wouldn’t miss our vacation.
 My mom, dad and younger brother ended up driving a couple of days later after they heard how excited we were to be there, and how amazing it was that our flight cut six hours off the normal eight hour-long drive.
 I was hooked ever since that flight.
 Once I built my house and saved some money, I got it done.

 My wife and I wanted to better take care of my daughter who receives outpatient treatment at the National Institute of Health in Maryland.
 We saw the TKS system at Oshkosh and thought, not only does it make sense that we can make more promises to customers and have specific dates, I would also have the ability to save the wear and tear of commercial flights on my wife and daughter from the personal side.
 We really had both aspects of it together.